 Here are the top Aussie beaches you NEED to visit

-Needing no introduction but we’ll give one anyway, Byron Bay’s the place to go for surfing, scubadiving and a different way of living.
-From chilled out Belongil where you can sunbathe in the nude to buzzing Main beach and all the way to Clarkes for humpback spotting, Byron is where you’ll find that enchanting hippie vibe.
-And the vibrant community spirit makes it impossible to leave!
+Needing no introduction but we’ll give one anyway, Byron Bay.
+The place to go for all of surfing, scuba-diving needs and a different way of living all round.
+From chilled-out Belongil where you can sunbathe in the nude, to the buzzing Main beach and all the way to Clarkes for humpback spotting.
+Byron is where you’ll find that enchanting laid back vibe and vibrant community spirit makes it impossible to leave!

-Another NSW gem, Bondi may have a reputation for being ‘tourist central’ but there’s a reason people love it!
-The iconic beach spot features awesome parade of surf shops and vegan cafes -check out Cha Cha’s ice cream for unforgettable gelato.
+Another NSW gem!
+Bondi may have a reputation for being a bit ‘tourist central’ but there’s a reason people love it.
+The iconic beach spot features awesome parade of surf shops and vegan cafes (check out Cha Cha’s ice cream for unforgettable gelato).
 And when you fancy a hike take the beautiful coastal walk from Bondi to Coogee, stopping off at Gordon’s Bay for a picnic.

 Gorgeous Greens Pool in Denmark, WA, is dotted with large granite boulders where we imagine mermaids come to perch on their hols.
 The beach is naturally protected from sharks, and boasts exceptionally glistening emerald sea.
 Check out nearby Elephant Rocks for another photo op.